hunter-land/socklib/readme.md

 - Sockets are closed gracefully when deconstructed.
 - Send functions block until all data is sent.
 - Operating System agnostic[⁽²⁾](#notes)!
 (Windows and Linux explicitly maintained)
-- Supports limited casting/constructing to/from C structures
+- Supports casting/constructing to/from C structures.
+- Has feature parity with C sockets

 ## Setup
 This is an example of setup and setup options showing how to download, build, and install this library on your system of choice.